gmodena/nix-flatpak/README.md

 Flatpak packages and repositories installed by the command line of app stores won't be affected.

-Set `services.flatpak.uninstallUnmanaged = true` to alter this behaviour, and have `nix-flatpak` manage the lifecycle of all flatpaks packages and repositories installed on the system.
+Set `services.flatpak.uninstallUnmanaged = true` to alter this behaviour, and have `nix-flatpak` manage the lifecycle of all flatpaks packages and repositories.

+Note that `services.flatpak.uninstallUnmanaged` will only affect a given `system` of `user` installation target.
+If `nix-flatpak` is installed as a HomeManager module all packages/remotes will be managed in a `user` installation.
+Packages/remotes installed system-wide won't be affected by `services.flatpak.uninstallUnmanaged`.

+Similarly, when `nix-flatpak` is installed as a NixOs module, only system-wide config will be affected.

 ### Updates